mayals/telegram-commerce-bot/README.md

 🛒 Telegram Commerce Bot (Django + Telegram)

-A Telegram-based e-commerce bot built with Django and python-telegram-bot, allowing users to browse products, manage a cart, and place orders directly inside Telegram.
+A Telegram-based e-commerce bot built with Django and python-telegram-bot, allowing users to browse products, manage a cart, and place orders directly inside Telegram and track the order.
 The bot is fully integrated with Django models and services, following clean architecture and separation of concerns.